Diamond Jubilee Concert: Date, venue and stage

 The concert took place on bank holiday Monday 4 June as part of the extended weekend celebrations for the Diamond Jubilee, which ran from 2 to 5 June.
 The acts performed on a specially constructed stage, with a canopy, around the Queen Victoria Memorial, in front of the palace.
 The stage was designed by Mark Fisher.

 House band

-The house band, led by Mike Stevens, who was also the Musical Director of the concert, consisted largely of the Take That/Gary Barlow band, a few additional musicians and the BBC Concert Orchestra.
+The house band, led by Mike Stevens, who was also the Musical Director of the concert, consisted largely of the Take That/Gary Barlow band, a few additional musicians and the BBC Concert Orchestra conducted by Keith Lockhart.
 The house band performed with many of the guest artists that were featured, however Tom Jones, Elton John, Stevie Wonder and Paul McCartney brought their own bands to the concert.

 Diamond Jubilee song

 Gary Barlow and Andrew Lloyd Webber wrote a song for the jubilee entitled "Sing" which was performed for the first time at the concert by a choir from many Commonwealth countries.
 The song draws inspiration from the music and people of the Commonwealth.
 Its creation was the subject of a one-hour BBC documentary broadcast on 3 June 2012 by BBC One.